-Imagine being in the middle of the ocean relying on just one thing, yourself, a kite and a board, with the goal of accomplishing the longest downwinder ever, an Odyssey.
+The Downwinder Guinness World Record by Francisco Lufinha was something out of this world.
+Imagine being in the middle of the ocean relying on just one thing, yourself, a kite and a board, with the goal of accomplishing crazy voyage.
+An Odyssey.
 Meet Francisco Lufinha, an extreme watersport enthusiast who was born by the water on August 9th, 1983, in Lisbon, Portugal.

 Francisco since a very young age was introduced to the water by his parents, taking him on a sailing experience just 15 days later after he was born.
 At age eleven, he started to compete in the dinghy class Optimist where he won several regional and national races and ended representing his country at the ’98 Europeans in Split, Croatia.
 Francisco was always looking on to the next extreme watersports that were being developed, Waterski, Wakeboarding, Windsurfing and most recently he started Kiteboarding in 2002.